aws/eks-anywhere/docs/content/en/docs/reference/artifacts.md

-     "ami_filter_name": "<Regular expression to filter a source AMI (default: ubuntu/images/*ubuntu-focal-20.04-amd64-server-*)>", "ami_filter_owners": "<AWS account ID or AWS owner alias such as 'amazon', 'aws-marketplace', etc (default: 679593333241 - the AWS Marketplace AWS account ID)>", "ami_regions": "<A list of AWS regions to copy the AMI to>", "aws_region": "The AWS region in which to launch the EC2 instance to create the AMI", "ansible_extra_vars": "<The absolute path to the additional variables to pass to Ansible.
+     "ami_filter_name": "<Regular expression to filter a source AMI (default: ubuntu/images/*ubuntu-focal-20.04-amd64-server-*)>", "ami_filter_owners": "<AWS account ID or AWS owner alias such as 'amazon', 'aws-marketplace', etc (default: 679593333241 - the AWS Marketplace AWS account ID)>", "ami_regions": "<A list of AWS regions to copy the AMI to>", "aws_region": "<The AWS region in which to launch the EC2 instance to create the AMI>", "ansible_extra_vars": "<The absolute path to the additional variables to pass to Ansible.
 These are converted to the `--extra-vars` command-line argument.
 This path must be prefix with '@'>", "builder_instance_type": "<The EC2 instance type to use while building the AMI (default: t3.small)>", "custom_role": "<If set to true, this will run a custom Ansible role before the `sysprep` role to allow for further customization>",